searxng/searxng/searx/infopage/en/about.md

-# About SearXNG
+# About Fufusoup

-SearXNG is a [metasearch engine], aggregating the results of other
-{{link('search engines', 'preferences')}} while not storing information about its users.
+Fufusoup is a privacy-respecting open source metasearch engine based on [SearXNG], built, deployed, and operated by [Moïse KM].
+It aggregates the results of other search engines while not storing information about its users. ([Fufusoup Source Code])

-The SearXNG project is driven by an open community, come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]
+SearXNG is project driven by an open community, come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]

-Make SearXNG better.
+Make Fufusoup and SearXNG better.

 - You can improve SearXNG translations at [Weblate], or...
 - Track development, send contributions, and report issues at [SearXNG sources].